Hometap Reviews

 About Hometap

-Hometap offers home equity investments with no monthly payments and a minimum FICO score requirement of 575.
-The company offers investments up to 25% of your home’s value, with a $600,000 maximum.
+Hometap offers home equity investments with no monthly payments and a minimum FICO score requirement of 585.
+The company offers investments up to 27% of your home’s value, with a $600,000 maximum.
 There are no monthly payments.
-Instead, you settle with Hometap by buying out its investment after 10 years.
-Settlement amounts are based on a percentage of the home’s value.
-If the value goes up, you’ll owe more, but if the value goes down, you’ll owe less.
+Instead, you settle with Hometap by buying out its investment at any time during the 10-year term or when the term ends.
+The amount you owe is based on a percentage of your home’s value when you settle.
+If the value goes up, you could owe more, but if the value goes down, you could owe less.

 Pros